reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 Clustering is another key feature of Quartz that can be used for Fail-safe and/or Load Balancing.

-Spring Scheduler is preferred when we want to implement a simple form of job scheduling like executing methods on a bean every X seconds, or on a cron schedule without worrying about any side-affects of retstarting jobs after failures.
+Spring Scheduler is preferred when we want to implement a simple form of job scheduling like executing methods on a bean every X seconds, or on a cron schedule without worrying about any side-effects of restarting jobs after failures.

 On the other hand, if we need clustering along with support for job persistence then Quartz is a better alternative.